Switching from Live 9 32-bit to Live 10

 - Converting 32-bit plug-ins using jBridgeM or 32 Lives (Mac)

-The 32-bit version of Live (like all 32-bit applications) can use up to 4GB of RAM, which means that it may not be possible to use very large sample collections or very memory-hungry plug-ins.
+The 32-bit version of Live (like all 32-bit applications) can use up to 4GB of RAM, which means it may not be possible to use very large sample collections or memory intensive plug-ins.

 Preferences file corrupt